NeimadG/raspberry_pico_pcm1802/README.md

 A PIO state machine is used to capture data.
 By default left and right channels are captured, but some minor code changes allow to ignore one.
 See PIO code.

 A DMA channel is used to store data into memory, with a double buffer principle.
 A semaphore is used to notify main program that a buffer is ready to be processed.
-Samples are read as signed 32 bit words (one for each channel).
+Samples are read as signed 32 bit words (one for each channel), 24 usefull bits plus 8 stuffing bits.

 Schematics :
 <img width="1115" height="625" alt="rpico_PCM1802" src="https://github.com/user-attachments/assets/7a5319ec-5796-4c85-b490-25cc34528cf4" />